saadkhan321/Project6_ND/README.md

 ##### 1. Intermediate V1 [without any feedback]

-The intermediate version 1 of the code was used along with a introduction of the visualization to show the comparison of the top most visited National Parks in the US.
+The intermediate version 1 of the code was used along with an introduction of the visualization to show the comparison of the top most visited National Parks in the US.
 The html file pertaining to the full article and the associated data file are in the index_files folder.
 This was the first iteration without any feedback.
 Subsequent version have the feedback incorporated

 ###### **[html file: index_intermediate_V1.html / data file: parkdata_initial_V4.tsv]**